Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 The Importance of Getting the COVID-19 Vaccine

-As of now, the criteria for people who should not get a COVID-19 vaccine is very narrow.
-The CDC is saying that people who have had a severe allergic reaction to a previous dose of a COVID-19 vaccine should not receive another dose, for now.
+The criteria for people who should not get a COVID-19 vaccine is very narrow.
+The CDC is saying that people who have had a severe allergic reaction to a previous dose of a COVID-19 vaccine should not receive another dose, for now (though their doctor may say they can receive the Johnson & Johnson vaccine after a first dose of an mRNA vaccine).

 But for everyone else — including people who had non-anaphylactic allergic reactions to a COVID-19 vaccine, people who have allergies to ingredients in the COVID-19 vaccine, and people who have had allergic reactions to infused or injectable medications — the vaccine may be given, but it’s important to discuss this with your doctor and make sure the vaccine can be given in a safe environment.
 This means making sure the person can be observed for 30 minutes afterward and medical care is available.